TRIA seeks to create positive change in our selves, our communities and our planet.

 Created by an incredible collaboration of like-minded individuals, TRIA aims to educate and collaborate with those who are interested in a Relational Approach.

 FOUNDERS & DIRECTORS

 Ashleigh Power: CO-Founder & Director.
-(Master GT, Grad Dip Gestalt, Cert Holistic Counselling, Adv Cert Community Welfare) is a Psychotherapist and Educator with over 25 years experience working with individuals, couples and families, groups and organizations.
+(Master GT, Grad Dip Gestalt, Cert Holistic Counselling, Adv Cert Community Welfare) is a Psychotherapist and Educator with 30 years experience working with individuals, couples and families, groups and organizations.

 Ashleigh has substantial clinical experience working with people affected by addictions and mental health presentations.
 Her previous appointments include a variety of positions in the public and private psychiatric sector and various community based projects including Clinical Manger of South Pacific Private , Coordinator of Therapy programs at Evesham Psychiatric Clinic and Project Manager Lifeline Sydney Personal Counseling Program.